The hypnotic power of Sputnik V

 I think this is a problem a lot of intelligent, well-intentioned people struggle with.
 I understand and I’m sympathetic.
-But at a certain point, the ignorance and denial becomes willful.
+But at a certain point, the ignorance and denial become willful.

 Orlov is really doing a huge disservice to his readers.
 He should probably stop.